HatiGamedev/SDL-Input/README.md

 * A device requires an active context (default is no context - as no mapping)
 * It is highly advised to use enums (or enum class) as arguments for InputAction, InputAxis, ContextId

-See samples for intended usage.
+See samples/ for intended usage.

-If you find anything lacking tickets and contribution are welcome.
+If you find anything lacking tickets, patches and contribution are welcome.
+(Especially once I start optimization phase.)

-Multiple library support may be added if concepts are not broken by doing so.
+Multiple library support may be added if concepts are not broken by doing so. (glfw, sfml)